 Working out first thing in the morning is a great way to get in those extra steps and reach your goals.
-You’ll feel invigorated and healthy while giving you a head start on your step goals.
+You’ll feel energized and invigorated, and before most people are even up you could be well on your way to 10,000 steps a day.

 Many of us have trouble waking up early and getting moving.
 If that sounds familiar, try these simple tips to make getting in your morning workout easier.
-If you’re not a morning person, these simple rules will help get you moving:
+You don’t need to be a natural morning person to get in a morning walk.
+It only takes a bit of preparation and planning.

-Choose everything you need to wear for your walk, run or exercise and lay it out the night before.
-When you wake up, you can quickly get dressed and go even if your brain is still warming up.
+Start your morning walk prep the night before so that you’ll be all set to get out and walk.
+Choose your clothes, gear and any personal items you need to walk, run or exercise and lay it out the night before.
+When you wake up to walk, you can quickly get dressed and go even if your brain is still warming up.

-A useful trick is laying out your gear in a different room.
+A useful trick is putting your walking gear in a different room so you need to get out of bed and start moving.
 Moving around your house helps wake you up and resist the urge to go back to sleep.
-It also avoids disturbing your significant other if they’re sleeping in the same room.
+It also avoids disturbing your significant other if they’re sleeping in the same room as you.

-Try putting your phone or alarm clock near the door of your bedroom.
+Try putting your phone or alarm clock near the door of your bedroom so that turning off your alarm means you’ll be well on your way to start walking.
 You’ll have to get out of bed to turn it off, and you’ll already be moving towards the place your workout gear is waiting for you.
 Lay out a path from your bed to your front door and each step you take will make the next one easier!

 A quick burst of energy can help you get moving and stay moving.
 Prepare a small, nutritious snack that you can eat as you’re heading out.
 Choose something that’s small and light enough that it won’t upset your stomach and that gives you a quick burst of energy.